OID Repository

 24. What constraints are imposed to OIDs used in SNMP MIBs (Management Information Bases)?

-25. Is there a way to look up an OID in the OID repository from my web browser or email tool?
+25. Is there a way to look up an OID in the OID repository from my web browser?

 27. What is an orphan OID?